 Be savvy with your bath

 Love a soak?
 Don’t worry, I’m not going to tell you to stop.
 While a standard bath takes around 190 litres to fill, you can buy some that are shallower and hold around 130 litres – that’s a considerable saving without damaging your enjoyment (you’re welcome).

 If you’re buying a new bath, look out for designs that have no integral overflow.
 This allows you to place it yourself, and situating it slightly lower than usual means the water level won’t be so high – the result a shallower bath that uses less water.

 Thermostatic bath fillers will also help reduce waste, particularly if you’re completing other tasks while waiting for the tub to be ready.
 These taps allow you to preselect the ideal temperature, so you don’t have to let the water run-through or keep checking it (or realise that you’ve put too much hot in so have to drain some and add cold to make it the right temperature – not good, sorry).

-I read lots of useful facts on The Energy Saving Trust’s site while researching this piece, so do have a look if you’re serious about reducing the amount of water you use.
+I read lots of useful facts on The Energy Saving Trust’s site while researching this piece on ways to waste less water in your bathroom as well as around the home, so do have a look if you’re serious about reducing the amount of water you use.
 I’ll be making sure I fill the dishwasher and washing machine each time to reduce how much water I use and there’s a leaky tap downstairs which needs some urgent attention.